allthingsclowd/Googlesheets_Asana_Function/README.md

 The function then reads the latest progress update for the given project id from Asana and drops it inplace of the function.

+## 2. Asana UI script to retrieve all the updates from a portfolio of projects